 - Do you pay fees in one payment or in instalments?
 What is the refund policy is if you cease studying?

 - While we advise you not to enrol until you have an offer from us, we realise that you may be eager to start your studies before this.
 Is the centre able to charge you only for tuition you receive if we cannot accept you on the programme?

 - Contact a local alumni ambassador for advice about their experience.

-- If based in the UK, is the institution accredited by the Open and Distance Learning Quality Council or a member of the Association of British Correspondence Colleges?
+- If based in the UK, is the centre accredited by the Open and Distance Learning Quality Council or a member of the Association of British Correspondence Colleges?

 - If it offers study materials as part of its tuition, do these offer more than our subject guides do?

-- If a tutor service is offered, what response time does the institution guarantee?
+- If a tutor service is offered, what response time does the centre guarantee?

 - Can you send in your assignments by email and receive feedback the same way?

-- If you are not certain about a teaching institution's status with us, contact our institutions team for more information.
+- If you are not certain about a teaching centres status with us, contact our teaching centres team for more information.
 Further questions may be answered below.